thekhangnguyen/poetry-gen/README.md

 should fix it

 # Time epoch extractor

+Data used for training the time epoch extractor could be found at: https://github.com/tnhaider/english-gutenberg-poetry

 Download the trained model from [here](https://drive.google.com/file/d/1qavgcVHfoJ0f3hHUn8Q5nPMDs2J5AfoF/view?usp=sharing) and extract its contents into the folder epoch in `model/epoch`